gaobo9109/CS3245/README.txt

 dictionary is a three element list.
 The first element is the number of documents the word appears in.
 The second element is the location in byte for this word's posting list in postings.txt.
 The last element is the number of bytes to read to retrieve the entire posting list for the word.
-The postings list file is separated by lines, where each line corresponds to posting list for one word.
-Each posting list is stored as a LinkedList using pickle, where skip pointers are already assigned to specific nodes within the list.
+The dictionary is stored as a pickle in Dictionary.txt Each posting list is stored as a LinkedList, where skip pointers are assigned based on the square root of the length of the list.
+Every LinkedList is written as a pickle to postings.txt, and the corresponding byte location and length is stored in the second and third element of the dictionary values.

 During searching, we first tokenize the query and use shunting yard algorithm to convert the query into postfix notation, which is easier to process.
 To perform the boolean